angular-schule/website-articles/blog/2025-11-angular21/README.md

 };
 ```

-## Angular’s support for AI assistants
+## Angular's support for AI assistants

 When creating a new application (`ng new`), the interactive prompt now asks whether you want to generate a config file for a specific AI tool (command-line option `--ai-config`).
 This creates a file that is automatically read as a _custom prompt_ by AI assistants such as Claude Code, GitHub Copilot, Cursor, and many others, supplying them with up-to-date Angular best practices: